rdiverdi/ROSexample/tutorials.md

 ### [Writing a Simple Publisher and Subscriber (C++)](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28c%2B%2B%29)
 Here's an example program which uses ROS (finally).
 Read through everything, figure out how it works, run the program (see next tutorial for how to run it), and play around.

 The repository associated with this website also has a hello world script along with two other example scripts which show how to use a class structure.
-(There will probably be a page explaining this better, and eventually this will link to that)
+The [this repo](this_repo) page has more information on those scripts.

 ### [Examining the Simple Publisher and Subscriber](http://wiki.ros.org/ROS/Tutorials/ExaminingPublisherSubscriber)
 This just tells you how to run the code from the last tutorial